Ashei – The Perfect Mix

 ‘Cracked And torn‘ is Ashei’s fifth single to date, and possibly the most difficult.
-Not that the song isn’t great, it is, but its a rock ballad, something bands a band wouldn’t release as a single until way after the album is on the charts.
-But then again, Ashei aren’t a band known for doing things conventionally.
+Not that the song isn’t great, it is, but it’s a rock ballad, something bands a band wouldn’t release as a single until way after the album is on the charts.
+But then again, Ashei isn’t a band known for doing things conventionally.

-If you’ve not seen the four piece Christchurch based rock act yet you’re missing a real treat, being one of the most energetic and exciting local bands you will see – no shoe gazers here.
-An powerful live performance is one thing, but keeping the group on track and focused is another.
-Vocalist Emma Cameron organizes most things in the band, and to her its a full time job…minus the pay cheque.
+If you’ve not seen the four-piece Christchurch based rock act yet you’re missing a real treat, being one of the most energetic and exciting local bands you will see – no shoe gazers here.
+A powerful live performance is one thing, but keeping the group on track and focused is another.
+Vocalist Emma Cameron organizes most things in the band and to her its a full-time job…minus the pay cheque.
 She looks after everything the band is doing, particularly the social media side in which Ashei is so strong.
 Not that the rest of the guys are relaxing on the beach with Martinis.
 While you need someone in charge of managing and marketing a band, the songwriting and live performances are equally important.
-Guitarist Liam Muir pens the vast majority of the song currently, with Dan Perry on drums and bassist Curtis Booth contributions to the backline rounding out the four piece group.
+Guitarist Liam Muir pens the vast majority of the song currently, with Dan Perry on drums and bassist Curtis Booth contributions to the backline rounding out the four-piece group.

 ‘A good live show is very important to us.
 We have people coming up to us and say – wow, you’re actually really good live!
 Bit of a backhand compliment,’ she laughs, ‘but we’ll take it.’